-Password managers like Dashlane and 1Password promise to secure and sync your login information across all your browsers and devices.
-But chances are, you probably don’t need to pay for a password manager.
-There are plenty of clients like LastPass that can get the job done for free, and if you only browse the internet on one device, then it may be easier to stick with your browser’s built-in password manager.
+Dedicated password managers promise to secure and sync your login information across all your devices, but chances are, you probably don’t need to pay for one.
+Plenty of clients like NordPass can get the job done for free, so it just comes down to what features you want, your security needs, and your budget.

-To help you choose a password client, we’re going to do an overview browser-based password managers, free solutions like LastPass and NordPass, and paid password clients like 1Password and Dashlane.
+To help you choose a password client, we’re going to do an overview of browser-based password managers, free solutions like Bitwarden and NordPass, and paid password clients like 1Password and Dashlane.
 We’ll learn what clients can do and why one solution might work better for you than another.

 By the way, most password managers have import/export buttons so you can quickly transfer passwords from one client to another.
 You can even export passwords from Chrome, Edge, or Firefox to a dedicated client to get things set up quickly.

 Update, 6/1/22: Ensured all text and links up to date.